Sustainability

 Sapporo Breweries

-Sapporo Breweries has the belief that “quality materials make quality beer,” and conducts testing and research on processing technologies, material harvesting, barley and hop development (breeding).
-Harvesting technologies and various breeds cultivated through these activities have also supported the current “Collaborative Contract Farming System.”
-Our research findings have received many awards, including the March 15, 2018 JSBBA Award for Achievement in Technological Research.
+Sapporo Breweries has the belief that “quality materials make quality beer,” and conducts testing and research on processing technologies, material cultivation, barley and hop development (breeding).

 For more information about our research efforts and results, click here.